Asbestos – Definition

 Asbestos is a family of naturally occurring minerals, found in serpentinite and other metamorphic rock.

 Because of its strength and resistance to heat, asbestos was used for insulation, heat-resistant clothing, roofing, and fireproofing.
 It was also used as an additive to ease the manufacture and application of ceiling and wall finishes, tape joint compounds, floor tiles, and mastics.

 Since many building materials can contain asbestos, remodel and repair activity in residential and commercial structures which disturbs asbestos-containing materials may cause the release of asbestos fibers into the air.
 There is no known health threat if asbestos-containing materials are in generally good condition and are left undisturbed.

-In the United States there are many regulations protecting children, employees, tenants, workers and others from exposure to asbestos.
-These include AHERA (schools), OHSA (workers), ASHARA (public buildings) and NESHAPS (emissions).
+In the United States, there are many regulations protecting children, employees, tenants, workers, and others from asbestos exposure.
+These include AHERA (schools), OHSA (workers), ASHARA (public buildings), and NESHAPS (emissions).

 Types of Asbestos

 There are two types of asbestos-containing material: